Yuri Arbachakov: Amateur career

 Yuri Arbachakov was born on October 22, 1966, in the village of Ust-Kezes, Kemerovo Oblast into a Shor family.
+He first began boxing at the age of 13.

 Arbachakov was an amateur boxing star in the Soviet Union.
-He won both world and European amateur championships during his amateur career, and lost only 21 of 186 amateur fights.
+He was a Soviet national champion and gold medalist at both the world and European championships, winning 165 of 186 amateur fights.

 Professional boxing career

 Arbachakov emigrated to Japan as part of the perestroika program, along with Orzubek Nazarov.
 He trained with the Kyoei boxing gym, and fought almost all of his fights in Japan.
 He made his professional debut in February, 1990, under the name "Yuri Chakov", in the bantamweight division.
-In 1991, his gym changed his ring name to "Yuri Ebihara," (after former world champion Hiroyuki Ebihara) and in July of that year, he won the Japanese flyweight title in his seventh professional bout, by 1st-round knockout.
+In 1991, his gym changed his ring name to "Yuri Ebihara", (after former world champion Hiroyuki Ebihara) and in July of that year, he won the Japanese flyweight title in his seventh professional bout, by 1st-round knockout.
 He defended the title once before returning it.

 In June, 1992, he challenged Muangchai Kittikasem for the WBC and lineal flyweight titles, and won by 8th-round knockout.
 He would go on to defend his titles nine times over five years.

-After winning the world titles, he took out "Ebihara" from his ring name, and began fighting as "Yuri Arbachakov."
-He made this change because "Ebi" closely resembles the Russian word for "fuck."
+After winning the world titles, he took out "Ebihara" from his ring name, and began fighting as "Yuri Arbachakov".
+He made this change because "Ebi" closely resembles the Russian word for "fuck".

 In August, 1996, he made his 9th defense by 8th-round KO, but injured his right hand during the fight.
 The injury forced him into a long period of inactivity.

 His 10th defense was scheduled for November, 1997, over a year since his last fight.
 Chatchai Sasakul had become the WBC flyweight interim champion during Arbachakov's inactivity, and the two had previously fought in September, 1995, with Arbachakov emerging victorious by decision.
 However, Sasakul won the rematch by 12-round decision, and Arbachakov announced his retirement after the fight.
 His professional record was 23-1-0 (16KOs).

+Retirement

+He has returned to his home country, Russia, where he now runs his own boxing gym in St. Petersburg.